YufeiZhan/NatureForager/README.md

 2. **Install Project Dependencies**

-   - Open the terminal and navigate to your project directory.
+   - Open the terminal and navigate to the project directory.

    ```bash
    cd plant-forager